tytalus/golang-challange/README.md

 Will use this readme to inform of some of the decisions taken.

 ## The Map
-The TransparentCache uses a map in which is writes and reads since we are using many goroutines to access it we have to make it threadsafe, there were many options here
+The TransparentCache uses a map in which it writes and reads, since we are using many goroutines to access it we have to make it threadsafe, there were many options here

 * Using a normal Map and a read/write MUTEX
 * Use the sync.Map